PS Oscar W: Particulars

 The Oscar W is 31.52 metres in length, with a beam of 6.27 metres and a draft of 68 cm to 155 cm.
 It weighs 84.3 tonnes gross, 60 tonnes net.

 The paddle steamer is of composite construction and was built from steel topsides and three-inch red gum below.
 The engine gives out 16 hp—a wood-burning Marshall Steam engine.

 The Oscar W was associated with a composite barge known as The Dart, constructed by D Milne at Goolwa in 1912.
-Originally buit as a floating work platform, the barge was used as a pile-driving vessel during the construction of weirs and locks.
+Originally built as a floating work platform, the barge was used as a pile-driving vessel during the construction of weirs and locks.
 In 1971 The Dart was taken to Murray Bridge and partially restored, then sunk nearby in shallow water to preserve the timber hull.
 It was raised in 1985 when purchased by the District Council of Port Elliot and Goolwa, and returned to Goolwa.
 The Dart has since been used ceremonially, such as being towed behind the Oscar W from Goolwa to Mildura in both 1992 and 2001.
 In 2008, The Dart sunk at its mooring, and was placed on land awaiting restoration.